pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-5/index.md

 tags:
   - CLI for Microsoft 365
   - Entra ID
-  - Graph
+  - Microsoft Graph
   - Viva Engage
 type: regular
 ---

 Introducing the latest release of CLI for Microsoft 365.
 [CLI for Microsoft 365](https://aka.ms/cli-m365) is a cross-platform command-line tool that allows you to manage your Microsoft 365 tenant and SharePoint Framework projects.
 This minor release introduces several new commands that will enhance the quality of your Microsoft 365 experience.

 > Explore the [release notes](https://aka.ms/cli-m365/notes) to discover an array of exciting features and improvements that will revolutionize your Microsoft 365 journey.

 ## What's new

 ### Support for using multiple accounts

 The release includes a major quality-of-life improvement for users who manage multiple tenants.
 Now you can manage multiple connections to different tenants.
 This feature allows you to switch between tenants without having to log out and log back in.

 We introduce a whole new group of commands to manage connections.
 You can now list, remove, set and use different connections.
 With this new feature we also added the ability to provide a custom name for each connection.
 If this is not provided, the local account id will be used as the connection name.